MichaelSolati/geofirestore-js/README.md

 <script src="https://unpkg.com/geofirestore/dist/geofirestore.js"></script>
 ```

+### Firebase Dependencies

+If using this library in a Node.js environment, please install `@google-cloud/firestore` with a version >= 5.0.0 and a version < 6.0.0.

+If using this library in a browser environment, please install `firebase` with a version >= 9.0.0 and a version < 10.0.0.
+Currently this library only works with the Firebase Compat library.
+Support for the Firebase Modular library is coming down the road.

 ## Example Usage

 Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, and you want to add the possibility for users to search for bars in their vicinity.
 This is where GeoFirestore comes in.
 You can store each bar using GeoFirestore, using the location to build an easily queryable document.
 GeoFirestore then allows you to easily query which bars are nearby in a simalar fashion as `geofire` but will also return the bar information (not just the key or location).